Windows OS Hub

 • Linux

-Windows OS Hub / Windows 10 / How to Stop Automatic Upgrade to Windows 11
+Windows OS Hub / Windows 10 / How to Block the Windows 10/11 Upgrade and Stay on a Specific Build

 1. Open the Local Group Policy Editor (gpedit.msc);

-2. Go to Computer Configuration -> Administrative Templates -> Windows Components -> Windows Update -> Windows Update for Business;
+2. Go to Computer Configuration -> Administrative Templates -> Windows Components -> Windows Update -> Manage Updates offered from Windows Update

-3. Enable the option Select the target Feature Update version (this GPO option is available in Windows 10 2004 and newer).
-Specify the target Windows version and the build number you want to use;
+3. Enable the option Select the target Feature Update version.
+Specify the target Windows version and the build number you want to stay on.

-5. Set a target Windows 10 build number in Target Version for Feature Updates.
-For example, 22H2;
+5. Set a target Windows 11 build number in Target Version for Feature Updates.
+For example, 24H2

-If you specify a newer Windows 10 version than you currently have, the system will be automatically updated to the target build.
+Specifying a newer version of Windows than what you currently have will automatically update the system to the target build.
 If the target version is no longer supported or is earlier than the current one, the value of this policy will be ignored.

 Select the target Feature Update version using GPO

-6. Save the changes and restart your computer to update GPO settings.
+6. Save the changes and restart your computer to update the GPO settings.

 if(!(Test-Path 'HKLM:\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate')){New-Item 'HKLM:\SOFTWARE\Policies\Microsoft\Windows\WindowsUpdate'}